Atlantic Storm: Recommendations

 Atlantic Storm highlights the importance of international communication and coordination in responding to a bioterrorist attack.
 Participants of the exercise indicated that the WHO would be the ideal entity to coordinate an international response.
 In addition, Atlantic Storm proved that most countries lack the structure and resources to handle such an outbreak.
 Therefore, the establishment of more resources and infrastructure is a necessity for the success of future response.
 Next, entities like the EU and NATO should further develop plans of action for bioterror incidents.
 Strong international coalitions would ensure that response time in an epidemic is not slowed by complications between neighboring countries.
 Additionally, many politicians are unaware of the threat of bioterrorism and require more information regarding safety and defense implications.
 Inclusion of knowledgeable defense authorities and scientists would give politicians the capability to form a response.
 Finally, the international community should do more, as a whole, to bolster developing countries' resources for defending against epidemics.

-Other Bioterrorism Response Exercises
+Other bioterrorism response exercises

 Below are further exercises by other organizations with similar scenarios: